hackergrrl/github-dependency-crawl/README.md

 `repoName` will be of the form `owner/repo` and `issueName` of the form `owner/repo/issue-num`.

+By default, the crawler will visit all pages of issues per-repo.

 If not supplied, `repoToGitHubIssues` and `issueToGitHubIssues` will default to the built-in functionality of querying the GitHub API.
 These functions are overwritable here so that the module can a) be easily unit tested, and b) you